Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: The physics behind the Kirkwood-Dirac quasiprobability

-Weak values have an obvious interpretation and a natural generalization when seen through the lenses of the KDQ, which unifies disparate points of views in the literature.
-For instance, the so-called \emph{anomalous weak values} of an observable $A$, i.e., instances in which $\Re \langle A \rangle_W$ lies outside the boundaries of the spectrum of $A$, have attracted particular attention~\cite{Dressel2014colloquium,PuseyPRL2014}.
-These can only occur when $\Re\langle\Pi_i \rangle_W < 0$ for some projector $\Pi_i$~\cite{PuseyPRL2014}, meaning that they are associated to non-classicality of the KQD.
-Accordingly, the study of the non-classicality of KQDs subsumes considerations about anomalous weak values.
+We can conclude that weak values have an obvious interpretation and a natural generalization when seen through the lenses of the KDQ, which unifies disparate points of views in the literature~\cite{yunger2018quasiprobability}.
+In this regard, the so-called \emph{anomalous weak values} of an observable $A$, i.e., instances in which $\Re \langle A \rangle_W$ lies outside the boundaries of the spectrum of $A$, have attracted particular attention~\cite{Dressel2014colloquium,PuseyPRL2014}.
+Anomalous weak values can only occur when $\Re\langle\Pi_i \rangle_W < 0$ for some projector $\Pi_i$~\cite{PuseyPRL2014}, meaning that they are directly associated to the non-positivity of the corresponding KDQ.